softworkz/embyuserwiki/Guests.md

-Guests are users that you've invited using [Media Browser Connect](Media Browser Connect).
+Guests are users that you've invited using [Emby Connect](Emby Connect).
 By default Guests have limited permissions but administrators can easily control this to give them access to various features as desired.

 ![](images/server/users2.png)

 ## Inviting a Guest

 To invite a guest, click the + button next to the Guests header.
-You'll then be prompted to enter their Media Browser username or email address.
+You'll then be prompted to enter their Emby username or email address.

 ![](images/server/users25.png)

-If they have not signed up for Media Browser yet, they can do so here:
+If they have not signed up for Emby yet, they can do so here:

 [http://emby.media/connect](http://emby.media/connect)